Frequently Asked Questions

 Transport remains one of our biggest challenges, given the size of Australia.

 The transport company HF Dicker and Son generously donate the transport of our monthly consignment of bread tags from Adelaide to Robe.
-So far we have managed to get our Victorian and Tasmanian tags to Adelaide with people within the Aussie Bread Tags for Wheelchairs network and their friends and family.
-It’s a great community network with so many willing to help.
-We have also had some ad hoc donations of transport from other centres, but we are always in need of more transport, so please contact us if you have any contacts in the transport industry or are making a trip to South Australia and can fit a couple of boxes in.
+In addition, the transport companies DGI Global and Personalised Freight Solutions assist us with much of our interstate transport.
+We are always in need of more transport, so please contact us if you have any contacts in the transport industry or are making a trip to South Australia and can fit a couple of boxes in, particularly from Victoria.

 Why bread tags?